Azure/apim-lab/apim-lab/8-devops/apimanagement-8.md

 Please see [aka.ms/apimdevops](http://aka.ms/apimdevops) for more guidance and tools around automating deployment across multiple API Management environments.

-# Continuos Integration and Continuos Deployment using Azure DevOps
+# Continuous Integration and Continuous Deployment using Azure DevOps

 The following instructions demonstrate how to deploy the contents of this example repository using Azure DevOps Repos and Azure DevOps Pipelines.